 Affordable membership in the CTLR is offered to those who own old-time Texas Longhorn cattle.
 All members will receive a Certificate of Membership and complete information packet on cattle inspection and registration.
 We use a gene map analysis and visual inspection to determine eligibility for registration.
 We also greatly appreciate the support from individuals that do not own cattle.
 We have a method for you to make a tax-deductible donation to help fund DNA research and education.
 We are happy to add you to our email list to be notified of events and volunteer opportunities.

-*Lifetime and Active members must own at least one CTLR registered breeding animal (see Cattle Registration) and receive unanimous approval of the Board of Directors.
+*Estate, Lifetime and Active members must own at least two CTLR registered breeding animals (see Cattle Registration) and receive unanimous approval of the Board of Directors.

-Founding, Lifetime and Active members shall be entitled to influence policy with a one-man, one-vote representation either from the floor or through mail-in (not proxy) ballots.
+Founding, Estate, Lifetime and Active members shall be entitled to influence policy with a one-man, one-vote representation either from the floor or by phone or other electronic methods.

 Membership is not restricted to county, state or country.